 Each administrator is responsible for ensuring that reimbursements from programs or to persons under his or her authority are reasonable and appropriate for the purpose and charged to a program appropriate to that purpose.
 An administrator may set lower reimbursement amounts for persons or programs under his or her responsibility.

 Reimbursement claims must be signed by the person seeking reimbursement, the immediate supervisor, and the person responsible for the fund paying the claim, if different from the supervisor.
 Individuals may not approve their own reimbursement or that of a superior.
 It is recommended that Travelers retain photocopies of expense reports and related receipts for their own records.

-Original receipts showing the date of service are required for reimbursement of all expenditures except for meal per diems and incidental expenditures such as tips.
+Receipts showing the date of service are required for reimbursement of all expenditures except for meal per diems and incidental expenditures such as tips.
 Every reimbursement request must include a statement of business purpose that covers the entire travel period.

-Travelers who do not comply with this Policy or with the Travel Manual either will not be reimbursed or their reimbursement will be treated as taxable income.
+Travelers who do not comply with this Policy or with the Travel Manual will either not be reimbursed or their reimbursement will be treated as taxable income.

 The Travel Authorization Form (Travel Forms Package, tab 1) published by the Controller’s Office must be completed and submitted to the Travel and Complex Payments Office no less than two weeks before the travel start date.

 The Travel Reimbursement and Expense Report (Travel Forms Package, tab 2) published by the Controller's Office must be completed and submitted to theTravel and Complex Payments Office no later than 30 days after travel return date.

 All Travelers are obligated to comply with the Travel Manual supplemental to this Policy.

 The Vice Chancellor for Business Affairs is responsible for establishing and enforcing supplemental procedures related to travel to ensure compliance with all applicable federal and North Carolina laws.
 These procedures are available online at the Travel & Complex Payments web page.